UKISS-TechOps/technical-assessment/readme.md

 The xml contained in the example log file MAY NOT be valid XML.

+### Assessment Requirements

+ * You should create a view with a text area in order to input the xml and a submit button.
+ * Once the data is submitted a csv file should be created.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.)

    [VirtualBox]: <https://www.virtualbox.org/>